 The rest of this paper is organized as follows.
-Section~\ref{se:biomot} explains possible biological mechanisms that can be modelled by the unilateral source terms and motivates the choice $\theta = \bar v$.
-Section~\ref{se:smooth} shows the significance of the nonsmooth unilateral term $\hat g(v) = \tau (v-\bar v)^-$ and compares its influence on the initiation and final formation of spatial patterns with the influence of its approximations.
-Section~\ref{se:results} presents numerical experiments showing spatial patterns produced by a unilateral system \ttg{eq:zdroj}, compares them with patterns obtained by the classical system without any unilateral term, and shows how these patterns depend on the strength of the unilateral source and on the ratio of diffusion constants.
-In general, we observe that unilateral terms yield asymmetric patterns with irregular spots.
-In addition, for the studied choice of $f$ and $g$, the system \ttg{eq:zdroj} with a unilateral term $\hat g(v)$ generates patterns even for greater ratio of diffusions in comparison with the classical system.
-Finally, we show that the difference between the patterns corresponding to the almost zero and high strength of the unilateral source resembles the difference between the roughly regular pattern of the wild type cheetah and the irregular pattern of the king cheetah.
+Section~\ref{se:smooth} shows the significance of the nonsmooth unilateral term $\hat g(v) = \tau v^-$ and compares its influence on the initiation and final formation of spatial patterns with the influence of its smooth approximations.
+Section~\ref{se:results} presents numerical calculations showing spatial patterns produced by system \ttg{eq:Maini+g} with $\hat g(v) = \tau v^-$, compares them with patterns obtained by the same system without any unilateral term, and shows how these patterns depend on the strength $\tau$ of the unilateral source and on the ratio of diffusion constants.
+We observe that unilateral terms yield asymmetric patterns with irregular spots.
+Concrete system \ttg{eq:Maini+g} with the unilateral term $\hat g(v) = \tau v^-$ generates patterns even for greater ratio of diffusions in comparison with the classical system.
+Finally, we show that the difference between the patterns corresponding to the almost zero and high strength of the unilateral source resembles the difference between the roughly regular pattern of the common morph of the cheetah and the irregular pattern of the king cheetah.
 Section~\ref{se:conslusion} discusses the results and draws the conclusions.